Mizo grammar: Forms

 The clitic form is also used as a genitive form of the pronoun.

-Declension

-Mizo pronouns, like Mizo nouns, are declined into cases as follows:

 Adjectives

 Attributive

 Mizo adjectives (Mizo: hrilhfiahna), when used attributively, follow the nouns they describe, as follows:

 Predicative

 When used predicatively, Mizo adjectives are syntactically verbs, being usually preceded by the subject pronoun clitics, as in:

 In these two sentences, a is the subject pronoun clitic, and the adjectives fel and ṭha function as verbs (syntactically).

 Adjective sequences

 When adjectives follow each other, the preferred order is the following: